Skip to main content

 ex:pete ex:age "eighteen".

-For this example the SHACL engine will match the predicate ex:age with ex:PersonShape and realise that ex:pete might already be defined as a ex:Person in the database.
-The validation plan will then include checking if ex:pete is type ex:Person.
+In this scenario, the SHACL Engine will match the predicate ex:age with ex:PersonShape and realize that ex:pete may be already defined as an ex:Person in the database.
+As a result, the validation plan will include a check to confirm if ex:pete is indeed categorized as ex:Person.

 How to load and update SHACL shapes